 But, can you really make money stuffing envelopes?
 And, would you want to?

 The simple answer is no, you can’t make money with envelope stuffing.
 Envelope stuffing is actually a scam, one that has been around for a while.

 The Envelope Stuffing Scam

 Regardless of the company or the ad, envelope stuffing scams all work in roughly the same way.
 First of all, they hook people in with a claim about earning money through envelope stuffing.

-You’ll often see this type of marketing online but similar ads are also present in newspaper classified, on Craigslist, on flyers and in countless other locations.
+You’ll often see this type of marketing online but similar ads are also present in newspapers classified, on Craigslist, on flyers, and in countless other locations.
 Sometimes the phrasing even makes envelope stuffing sound like a job offer.

 But, to actually get started, you have to pay a fee.
 Sometimes, this might be small, like $10.
 In most cases though, you might be paying $30, $50, or even more to get started.